 Occupy Health Care – a proposal from Wayne Caswell, Modern Health Talk

-In a free-market society, private companies are most efficient when there’s vibrant competition on a level playing field, because that competition causes them to improve service & product quality and drive down prices.
-These private companies, answering to shareholders and driven by profit motives measure success in terms such as Revenue, ROI, Payback Period, Stock Price, etc.
+In a free-market society, private companies are most efficient when there’s vibrant competition on a level playing field, because that competition causes them to improve service & product quality while driving down prices.
+These private companies, answering to shareholders and driven by profit motives, measure success in business terms such as Revenue, ROI, Payback Period, Stock Price, and Quarterly Stock Price.

-Public entities measure success differently and over much longer time periods.
-As a result, they can make more strategic and longer-term investments that are more strategic in nature and fund them with bonds and tax revenues.
-Their objectives can focus on lifestyle improvements, on nurturing that skilled, healthy and productive workforce, and on infrastructure as the engine of economic growth to benefit all.
-Some people see public services as generally having large and inefficient bureaucracies, but the public sector can actually be more cost effective, because there’s no need to make a profit, and their relatively large size is due to the scale of their operations.
+Public entities, on the other hand, measure success differently.
+As a result, they can make longer-term investments that are more strategic in nature and fund them with bonds and tax revenues.
+Their objectives can focus on average longevity, lifestyle improvements, and a skilled, healthy and productive workforce that is an economic engine that benefits all.
+Some people see public services as having large and inefficient bureaucracies, but their large economies of scale and lack of a profit motive can make them more efficient.

 The Hybrid, Public/Private Model

-Under a public sector model for basic health care, doctors and nurses work as government employees.
+Under some public healthcare systems, doctors and nurses work as government employees.
 Basic services are provided at cost to all, including the poor, foreign visitors and illegal aliens, partially to prevent the outbreak of disease.
 The U.S. doesn’t need to go quite that far to greatly improve care quality and lower costs.
 We could simply provide government health insurance, or even a public insurance option, along with better incentives and some other measures, and still keep capitalism among care providers.

 Anything beyond the basics can be addressed by private options that extend care.
 Examples might include retail clinics, dial-a-doc services, concierge services, and elective procedures.
-These private options would need less regulatory oversight and might even include medical tourism.
+These private options would need less regulatory oversight, and they might even include medical tourism.